museum4punkt0/PMR-Victoria/README.md

 ### Building the Application
 1. Clone this code to your local PC.
 Download won´t work as git-lfs is used to store the larger asset files.
 2. Open Unity Hub and click "Project" and "ADD" the folder (which is a Unity project folder) you just downloaded.
 This creates a Project which you can assign a specific Unity version.
 3. Choose the Unity Version 2018.4.19f1 then click the project name to open the Unity project in the selected version.
+Unity will update project to selected version.
 4. The Main Unity Project file is located in /Assets/ff/main.unity
 5. In Unity click "Folder" > "Build Settings ...".
 6. Make the following selections in "Build Settings":